Last updated: 2026-08-12

 Compare depth

-The Setup dialog exposes a Compare depth selector that picks how much per-table metadata to fetch and which volatile properties to ignore.
+The Setup dialog exposes a Compare depth selector.
+Quick is the only preset that changes how much per-table metadata gets fetched; Standard and Deep fetch identically and differ only in which volatile properties are pre-ignored from the diff.
 Pick the preset that matches the comparison you're running:

 • Quick — columns only.
-Skips indexes, foreign keys, triggers, table options, and partition definitions.
+Skips constraints, indexes, triggers, table options, and partition definitions, but still captures per-column details such as computed expressions, collations, and comments, so drift in those surfaces too.
 Use this on very large schemas when you only care about column-level drift.
+(SQLite is the exception — see below.)

 If you tick or untick individual checkboxes in Advanced below, the depth selector switches to Custom to indicate that the current options no longer match a preset.